 GerShun Avilez is a cultural studies scholar who specializes in contemporary African American and Black Diasporic literatures and visual cultures.
 His teaching also covers 20th century US literature.
 Much of his scholarship explores how questions of gender and sexuality inform artistic production.
-In addition, he works in the fields of political radicalism, spatial theory, and gender studies.
+In addition, he works in the fields of political radicalism, spatial theory, gender studies, and medical humanities.

 His first book, Radical Aesthetics & Modern Black Nationalism (Illinois), appeared in 2016 as a part of “The New Black Studies” Series.
 The book investigates how Black nationalist rhetoric impacted African American artistic experimentation in the 20th and 21st centuries through an examination of drama, novels, poetry, film, and visual art.
 Radical Aesthetics won the 2017 William Sanders Scarborough Prize from the Modern Language Association (MLA).
 The prize is given to an outstanding scholarly study of African American literature or culture.

 His second book, Black Queer Freedom (Illinois), explores Black Diasporic queer artists and questions of social space.
 It was published in 2020 and is also a volume in “The New Black Studies” Series.
 He is currently working on a third book project, which focuses on documenting queer history.
 He also recently edited a special issue of the journal Women's Studies.
 He has written essays on a range of historical and cultural subjects, including the Cold War, segregation narratives, early African American writing, race & terror, social death, queer life, experimental poetry, Black women’s writing, the Harlem Renaissance, Black Power Politics, and, of course, the Black Arts Movement.